 In this guide:

 If you’re looking at how to fix ripped or damaged carpet, we recommend speaking with one of our flooring experts to see what your options are.
-They’ll be able to tell you whether your carpet needs replacing completely, or if our professional carpet fitters could come by and help you out with repairs.
+They’ll be able to tell you whether your carpet needs replacing completely, or if a professional carpet fitter can help you out with repairs.

 But if it’s only a small repair and you’re feeling pretty confident, we’ve gathered a list of tools and materials you’ll need in your carpet repair kit.